 \subsection{Organization and notation}

-The rest of paper is organized as follows.
-The channel and signal models are presented in Section \ref{sc:system model}.
-In Section \ref{sc:beam squint effect analysis}, we analyze the beam squint effect and the expected array gains of PS-based and SW-based arrays.
-Then, the SW-HBF designs are proposed in Section \ref{sc:hybrid beamforming design}.
-In Section \ref{sc:simulation results}, we show simulation results, and finally, conclusions are drawn in Section \ref{sc:conclusions}.
+The remainder of this paper is structured as follows.
+We commence with the presentation of the signal and channel models in Section \ref{sc:system model}.
+In Section \ref{sc:beam squint effect analysis}, we delve into an analysis of the beam squint effect.
+Subsequently, we introduce SW-HBF designs for SU-MIMO and MU-MISO systems in Section \ref{sc:SW-HBF in SU-MIMO} and Section \ref{sec:SW-HBF for MU-MISO}, respectively.
+Section \ref{sc:simulation results} provides our simulation results, and we conclude this paper in Section \ref{sc:conclusions}.